 I sent an email or two and put in an application like six times, and they failed.
 My sister volunteered at this very same shelter years ago.
 What were the chances that this one labrador puppy was at that particular shelter?

 And that they had my emails in front of them when she called?
-They did tell her that they always get recommendations like this, and they have to consider all applicants and get all the facts…buy hey, it couldn’t hurt, right?
+They did tell her that they always get recommendations like this, and they have to consider all applicants and get all the facts… but hey, it couldn’t hurt, right?
 I know she really talked me up.

 So my sis called me and said you HAVE to get your application in.
 They were impressed with your emails but over a thousand people have applied for him.
 I upped my game.
 I wrote a letter, oh, just about five pages or so, lol!

 I talked about how I was practically raised by dogs, about my philosophy towards raising and training.
 About my former dog, Bear.
 And mostly about Gibs and the incredible journey Gibs & I embarked upon together.
-And I thought, you got it, what are the chances?
+And I thought what are the chances?
 About a snowball’s chance in you know what!

 Homer HATES Chance.
 Pissy kitty!
 But she’ll get over it!!

 And then the phone call came on Tuesday.
-They said they’d like to meet Cody, since I’ve been at the folk’s house helping out and he was a part of my household.
+They said they’d like to meet Cody, the folk’s golden retriever, since I’ve been at the folk’s house helping out and he was a part of my household.
 “When could I bring him?”
 “Uh, tomorrow??” 🙂

 And then she said, “If all goes well, you can take the puppy home, bring a leash and collar!”
 I had tears in my eyes.
 I was overjoyed.
 You’d think I was six years old.
 By now, if you’re getting the idea I already loved him, you’d be right!